AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

             -> 1 + 2 + 3 + 4 + 5 + 0
 ```

-The stopping condition `if not arr: return 0` which stops the code from stack
+The stopping condition `if not arr: return 0` that stops the code from stack
 overflow is called the base case.
 And the line that defines the core logic
 `return arr[0] + total(arr[1:])` is called the recursive case.
 This pattern is
 common for all recursive functions.